atif-hassan/PyImpetus/README.md

 You can find a usage [tutorial here](https://github.com/atif-hassan/PyImpetus/blob/master/tutorials/Tutorial.ipynb).
 I got a huge boost in AnalyticVidhya's JanataHack: Cross-sell Prediction hackathon.
 I jumped from rank **223/600 to 166/600 just by using the features recommended by PyImpetus**.
 I was also able to **out-perform SOTA in terms of f1-score by about 4% on Alzheimer disease dataset using PyImpetus**.
 The paper is currently being written.

 ## Future Ideas
-- ~~Multi-threading CV in order to drastically reduce computation ~~ (DONE thanks to [Antoni Baum](https://github.com/Yard1))
+- ~~Multi-threading CV in order to drastically reduce computation~~ (DONE thanks to [Antoni Baum](https://github.com/Yard1))

 ## Feature Request
 Drop me an email at **atif.hit.hassan@gmail.com** if you want any particular feature

 ## Special Shout Out
-Thanks to [Antoni Baum](https://github.com/Yard1) who restructured my code to match the sklearn API as well as adding parallelism and extensive documentation in code!!
+Thanks to [Antoni Baum](https://github.com/Yard1) who restructured my code to match the sklearn API, added parallelism and extensive documentation in code along with other miscellaneous stuff.
+Seriously man, thank you!!

 ## References
 <a id="1">[1]</a>